Tweet-311-Denver/tweet_311_denver_service/README.md

 ```

 5. Run the test suite with either `npm test` or `npx lab`
-6. Deploy locally with `npm start`
+6. Deploy locally to port 3000 with `npm start`

 ## API Endpoints